 Winner: Kodiak Canvas Truck Bed Tent

-The canvas material is sturdy, and the poles are heavy-duty, so long as you stay out of storm-level winds.
+Canvas materials are sturdy, and the poles are heavy-duty, so long as you stay out of storm-level winds.

 Frequently Asked Questions

-However, if you’re sleeping in a parking lot or at a campsite and need to readjust, then it’s safe to drive with your truck tent still assembled.
+However, if you’re sleeping in a parking lot or at a campsite and need to readjust, then it’s safe to drive with your tent still assembled.

 In theory, you can use a truck bed tent on the ground, but you can’t keep it standing.
 The slightest wind will knock it down since you can’t stake it like camping tents.
 The only way a truck bed tent will stay standing is if you use the system designed for clipping it into the truck.